Earth Observation Satellite Scheduling with Graph Neural Networks and Monte Carlo Tree Search: Problem Representation

-As stated above, in this work, we rely on the discrete graph.
-We use it both for building the continuous graph, and as a simulator of the built strategy.
-Pre-building this discrete graph could be avoided by building directly the continuous graph from the problem data, and using a satellite simulator to get the attitudes and transition times on-the-fly, without significant change in our approach.
-At the time of writing, the discrete graph is precomputed by calling a closed-source proprietary satellite simulator, and there is no simple legal way to switch to the ``on-the-fly'' approach.
+In the approach presented here, the discrete graph is used both for building the continuous graph and as a simulator of the learned strategy.
+Having a satellite simulator capable of getting the attitudes and transition times on-the-fly would remove the discrete graph building requirement, without significant change in our approach.
+At the time of writing, the discrete graph is precomputed by calling a closed-source proprietary satellite simulator, and there is no simple legal way to switch to the \textquote{on-the-fly} approach.